thinkb4/a-walk-in-react/day_08.md

 ## Defining Routes

-In most common cases, in our `App.js` file is where the magic occurs.
+In most common cases, in our `App.jsx` file is where the magic occurs.
 In this file is where we're gonna define our app routes.

 React Router provides us a few components to use, we're gonna focus on `<Switch/>`, `<Route/>` and `<Router/>` components.
 Which are the most commonly used on basic routing building.
 Later on we're gonna focus on private routing (which are routes that only authenticated users can access)